Learn-Together-Pro/ComputerScience/dbms/concepts.md

 Every ( not only non-key ) attribute in a table should depend on the key, the whole key, and nothing but the key.

+With the exception of trivial functional every functinal dependency in a table must be a dependency on a superkey.
 A stricter version of 3NF where for every dependency X → Y, X should be a superkey.

 > **Fourth Normal Form** ~ **4NF**